Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3.md

   ![TM Quick Start 3][]
 4. Read the instructions for the project
   ![TM Quick Start 4][]
-5. Click "Map"
+5. Click the "Map" tab
   ![TM Quick Start 5][]
-6. Find an open task to work on, click on it and select "Start Mapping"
+6. Find a "Ready" task to work on, click on it and select "Start Mapping"
   ![TM Quick Start 6][]
 7. You will be switched to an OpenStreetMap editor, map all the features asked for in the instructions.
   ![TM Quick Start 7][]
-8. When finished mapping, switch back to the Tasking Manager and click either "Mapped" if you completely mapped the task, or "Stop Mapping" if you just need to stop mapping for some reason.
+8. When finished mapping, switch back to the Tasking Manager and click either "Mark as Completely Mapped" if you completely mapped the task, or "Stop Mapping" if you just need to stop mapping for some reason.
   ![TM Quick Start 8][]